albertho425/albertho425/README.md

 # :wave: Hi, I’m Albert

-:smiley: I'm in IT, technical writing, and web development in :us: Washington State.
+:smiley: I'm in IT, technical writing, and web development in Seattle, Washington :us:

-:us: Washington State resident.
+:us: Washington state resident.
 I have 🇺🇸 and 🇨🇦 work permits.
-I'm looking for my next **full time job.**
+I'm looking for my next **full time job in :us:**

 :computer: I'm currently implemnting a new learning management system, migrating a website, and building *CRUD* web apps